nightscout/cgm-remote-monitor/docs/plugins/alexa-plugin.md

 ## Adding support for additional languages

-If the translations in Nightscout are configured correctly for the desired language code, Nightscout *should* automatically respond in that language after following the steps below
+If the translations in Nightscout are configured correctly for the desired language code, Nightscout *should* automatically respond in that language after following the steps below.

 If you add support for another language, please consider [making a pull request](/CONTRIBUTING.md) or [submitting an issue](https://github.com/nightscout/cgm-remote-monitor/issues) with your translated template to share it with others.
 You can export your translated template by going to the "JSON Editor" in the left navigation pane.